Gothic Literature: history, themes, and essential books

 Four works that define different registers of the form:

-- Dracula by Bram Stoker — epistolary, atmospheric, modern anxieties wearing ancient costume
+Dracula by Bram Stoker: epistolary, atmospheric, modern anxieties wearing ancient costume.

-- Frankenstein by Mary Shelley — philosophical Gothic, the horror of creation and abandonment
+Frankenstein by Mary Shelley: philosophical Gothic, the horror of creation and abandonment.

-- Rebecca by Daphne du Maurier — psychological, domestic, a house that belongs to someone already dead
+Rebecca by Daphne du Maurier: psychological, domestic, a house that belongs to someone already dead.

-- The Haunting of Hill House by Shirley Jackson — ambiguous, destabilizing, the uncanny at its most controlled
+The Haunting of Hill House by Shirley Jackson: ambiguous, destabilizing, the uncanny at its most controlled.

 Gothic subgenres

-- Victorian Gothic — industrial anxiety, science, and moral collapse
+industrial anxiety, science, and moral collapse.

 For a full breakdown of how each branch works: Gothic Subgenres Guide.